pmndrs/jotai/readme.md

 Examples: [Demo 1](https://codesandbox.io/s/jotai-demo-47wvh) |
 [Demo 2](https://codesandbox.io/s/jotai-demo-forked-x2g5d)

-### First create a primitive atom
+### First, create a primitive atom

 An atom represents a piece of state.
-All you need is to specify an initial value, which can be primitive values like strings and numbers, objects and arrays.
+All you need is to specify an initial value, which can be primitive values like strings and numbers, objects, and arrays.
 You can create as many primitive atoms as you want.

 ```jsx